RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ## Don't have NURSE merger

-If you don't have the NURSE merger and instead pronounce "fur", "fir", and "fern" distinctly, I recommend spelling each with ᚢᚱ (or ᚣᚱ), ᛁᚱ, and ᛖᚱ respectively.
+If you don't have the NURSE merger and instead pronounce "fur", "fir", and "fern" distinctly, I recommend spelling each with ᚢᚱ, ᛁᚱ, and ᛖᚱ respectively.